fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 ### Parts of an invoice

-Let't look at each part of the invoice in detail.
+Let's look at each part of the invoice in detail.

 <TOCInline toc={toc} />